web-platform-dx/web-features/docs/baseline.md

 ## Ownership and maintenance

 The WebDX community group, through the [web-platform-dx/web-features-set owners group](../GOVERNANCE.md), maintains this document.
-Based on WebDX community group research, the feature-set owners group decides matters such as the core browser set, releases, editorial overrides, and so on.
+Based on WebDX community group research, the web-features owners group decides matters such as the core browser set, releases, editorial overrides, and so on.

 ## Status definition